nathalie-megevand/Teaching-HEIGVD-RES-2017-Labo-02/README.md

 * There is **a grade** for this lab.
 You can work in groups of 2 students max.
 * **No report to write**.
-* I might ask some of you to **present their solution in front of the class**.
-* For that reason, you should be ready with:
-  * **Working code in your IDE**.
-You should be able to walk through the code and explain how you have implemented the various functions.
-I expect you to run a live demo and to present the results.
-The demo should be "**end-to-end**", in other words it should start with the generation of the test data files.
-  * **A few slides that explain what you have implemented and how**.
-You should write and use these slides to help you structure your explanations.
-I would like to see that you have understood the different sub-problems to solve (in order to implement the complete solution).
-I would also like to see how you have actually solved them.

 ## <a name="Specifications"></a>Specifications